Autonomous Republic of Northern Epirus: The Northern Epirote issue and the autonomy question

 With the ratification of the Protocol of Corfu, the term "Northern Epirus", the state's common name—and consequently that of its citizens, "Northern Epirotes"—acquired official status.
 However, after the region's cession to Albania, these terms were considered associated with Greek irredentist action and not granted legal status by the Albanian authorities; anyone making use of them was persecuted as an enemy of the state.

 The autonomy question remains on the diplomatic agenda in Albanian-Greek relations as part of the Northern Epirote issue.
 In 1925, Albania's borders were fixed by the Protocol of Florence, and the Kingdom of Greece abandoned all claims to Northern Epirus.
 In the 1960s, Soviet General Secretary Nikita Khrushchev asked his Albanian counterpart about giving autonomy to the Greek minority, with no results.
-Albania and the Sino-Soviet rift William E. Griffith.
-M. I. T. Press, 1963 In 1991, after the collapse of the communist regime in Albania, the chairman of Greek minority organization Omonoia called for autonomy for Northern Epirus, on the basis that the rights provided for under the Albanian constitution were highly precarious.
+In 1991, after the collapse of the communist regime in Albania, the chairman of Greek minority organization Omonoia called for autonomy for Northern Epirus, on the basis that the rights provided for under the Albanian constitution were highly precarious.
 This proposal was rejected, spurring the minority's radical wing to call for a union with Greece.
 Two years later, Omonoia's chairman was arrested by the Albanian police after publicly stating that the Greek minority goal was the creation of an autonomous region inside the Albanian borders, based on the provisions of the Protocol of Corfu.
 In 1997, Albanian analysts stated that the possibility of a Greek minority-inspired breakaway Republic still exists.